 Limited color options

-Make your travel easier by choosing luggage that is well-organized and well-equipped for the journey.
+Make your travel easier by choosing well-organized and well-equipped luggage for the journey.
 The Samsonite Eco Advance Medium Spinner scored high across all categories during our testing and offers interior and exterior pockets to keep your travel essentials accessible.
-It’s our top choice for luggage and is made of a durable recycled polyester from rPET bottles, making it an environmentally-friendly choice also.
+It’s our top choice for luggage and is made of durable recycled polyester from rPET bottles, making it an environmentally friendly choice.
 A unique feature that improves the suitcase’s maneuverability is its telescoping handle, which adjusts at 1-inch increments to match your personal height preference.
 The 360-degree spinner wheels carry the load when you’re pushing or pulling the suitcase, although our tester found that the suitcase tracked better when tilted on one set of wheels.
 Otherwise, it struggles to track perfectly straight.

-Opening up the Samsonite Eco Advance Spinner, you’ll find a deep and roomy interior—enough for us to neatly stash 7 pants, 7 shirts, 2 sweater, 5 dresses, a pair each of short boots, heels, cleats, and sandals, plus 2 purses, 2 books, a mug, bottle of wine, and liquids.
-Compression straps assist in keeping your folded items securely in place, while maximizing space.
-This is important, since this Eco Advance Spinner isn’t expandable.
+Opening up the Samsonite Eco Advance Spinner, you’ll find a deep and roomy interior—enough for us to neatly stash seven pairs of pants, seven shirts, two sweaters, five dresses, a pair each of short boots, heels, cleats, and sandals, plus two purses, two books, a mug, a bottle of wine, and liquids.
+Compression straps assist in keeping your folded items securely in place while maximizing space.
+This feature is important since this Eco Advance Spinner isn’t expandable.
 However, it does feature multiple exterior pockets that are handy for stashing travel documents, electronics, or even liquids.
 We found no fault with the organization of this suitcase, though it’s worth noting that the deeper top pocket on the exterior of the suitcase does take up a few inches of interior space.

-A quality suitcase must be durable and protect your belongings inside, so we were impressed to see the resiliency of this soft sided luggage option.
-Even after being pushed off a ledge onto a cobble street below and dropped multiple times from an 8-foot high ladder, the suitcase and its wheels were perfectly intact.
+A quality suitcase must be durable and protect your belongings inside, so we were impressed to see the resiliency of this soft-sided luggage option.
+Even after being pushed off a ledge onto a cobblestone street below and dropped multiple times from an 8-foot-high ladder, the suitcase and its wheels were perfectly intact.
 When we beat the suitcase with a baseball bat, nothing inside was broken and only minimal welts were visible on the tough, polyester fabric exterior.

 Best Budget: Made by Design Hardside Carry On Spinner Suitcase